vesoft-inc/nebula-docs/docs-2.0-en/connector/nebula-spark-connector.md

 !!! note

-    The values of columns in a dataframe are automatically written to NebulaGraph as property values.
+    - The values of columns in a DataFrame are automatically written to NebulaGraph as property values.
+    - Make sure that the column names in the DataFrame are consistent with the property names in NebulaGraph.
+If they are inconsistent, you can use `DataFrame.withColumnRenamed` to rename the column names first.

 ```scala
 val config = NebulaConnectionConfig